 All SCYAP programs are currently accepting referrals and continuing operations.
 We are completing a health screening interview prior to admission or service delivery to ensure youth are not showing symptoms or recently diagnosed with COVID-19, have not been exposed to anyone suspected of having COVID-19, and that the family is comfortable with a visit or placement.

 FOSTER CARE PROGRAMS

 Foster homes are monitored for risk of exposure to COVID-19.
 Children are assessed for illness prior to placement and foster parents are informed of any risk.
 Foster parents always have the final decision about placement of a child in their home.
-Regional foster care staff interview foster families prior to any visits.
-During visits, staff are required to wear face masks or coverings, practice social distancing, and meet outdoors, when appropriate and possible.
+Regional foster care staff contact foster families prior to any visits.
+During visits, staff may wear face masks or coverings, practice social distancing, and meet outdoors, when appropriate and possible.
 SCYAP staff continue to provide an intensive level of support for foster parents and youth, including 24 after-hours crisis response.
 Whenever appropriate, supportive services are provided via telephone or a virtual platform to limit person-to person contact.

 COMMUNITY-BASED WRAPAROUND SERVICES

 SCYAP direct care workers (sometimes referred to as “Advocates”) will contact families before going into homes to ensure no one in the home is showing symptoms or recently diagnosed with COVID-19.
 If any risk of COVID-19 exposure is identified, SCYAP staff will not visit the home until it is safe to do so.
 SCYAP Advocates may wear masks, practice social distancing, and provide services outdoors, when appropriate and possible.